 The Student Government Association is organized into four branches that are responsible for sponsoring the diversity of opportunities for involvement.
 Each branch is presided over by one of the executive officers.
-The executive branch is formed by the Student Executive Board and the Executive Advisory Board.
+The executive branch is formed by the Student Executive Board and the President's Advisory Council.
 The legislative branch is the Senate, which consists of senators and class officers.
 The senate is divided into committees that oversee the problems and concerns of students.
-The student activities branch is made up of a council and committees that plan and oversee all major campus activities such as homecoming, Step Sing, Spring Fling, and Speaker Series.
+The student activities branch is made up of a council and committees that plan and oversee all major campus activities such as Homecoming, Step Sing, and Spring Fling.
 The judicial branch is made up of a chief justice and nine other students justices, who help oversee the University values system.